Quantum clocks are more precise than classical ones: Modelling clocks

-After these general remarks, we are now ready to state the technical definition. \begin{definition}[\cite{RaLiRe15}] A \emph{(quantum) clock} is a pair $(\rho_C^0, \{\smash{\cM^{\delta}_{C \to C T}}\}_{\delta})$, consisting of a density operator $\rho^0_C$ on a $d$-dimensional Hilbert space~$C$ together with a family of trace preserving and completely positive maps $\smash{\cM^{\delta}_{C \to C T}}$ from $C$ to $C \otimes T$, where $T$ is an arbitrary system, such that the following limits exist and take on the value
+After these general remarks, we are now ready to state the technical definition.
+In the following we let all the tick registers $T_i$ be isomorphic to a single tick register denoted $T$. \begin{definition}[From \cite{RaLiRe15}] A \emph{(quantum) clock} is a pair $(\rho_C^0, \{\smash{\cM^{\delta}_{C \to C T}}\}_{\delta})$, consisting of a density operator $\rho^0_C$ on a $d$-dimensional Hilbert space~$C$ together with a family of trace preserving and completely positive maps $\smash{\cM^{\delta}_{C \to C T}}$ from $C$ to $C \otimes T$, where $T$ is an arbitrary system, such that the following limits exist and take on the value

 \end{definition}

 Using Eq.~\eqref{eq_mapDeltadelta}, it is easy to see that any family of maps whose reduction to~$C$ satisfies Eqs.~\eqref{eq_composition} and~\eqref{eq_continuity} also satisfies Eq.~\eqref{eq_quantumclockcondition}.
 The converse is however not necessarily true.
 Nevertheless, given a family of maps $\{\smash{\cM_{C \to C T}^{\delta}}\}_\delta$ as in Def.~\ref{def_quantumclock}, one may always define a family of maps